CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ![Child Subtree Availability](figures/subtree-availability.jpg)

 Child subtree availability is used to determine whether files for child subtrees exist before making network requests.
 If a child subtree availability bit is 0, any network request for that subtree must be skipped.

+If availability is 0 for all child subtrees, then the tileset does not subdivide further.

 ## Subtree Files